 COVID-19 Response (August 3rd) IMT Des Moines Marathon cancels in-person races for 2020… offers virtual race.
 Read more.

-Since its inception in 2002, the IMT Des Moines Marathon has provided a positive image of Des Moines by offering race distances for athletes of all abilities from the IMT Des Moines Marathon & Half Marathon, Bankers Trust Marathon Relay, and Principal 5K Road Race to the MercyOne 5-Mile Run, Mercy One 1-Mile Walk, and MercyOne Children’s Hospital Kids Run in October.
+Since its inception in 2002, the IMT Des Moines Marathon has provided a positive image of Des Moines by offering race distances for athletes of all abilities ranging from the IMT Des Moines Marathon & Half Marathon, Bankers Trust Marathon Relay, and Principal 5K Road Race to the MercyOne 5-Mile Run, Mercy One 1-Mile Walk, and MercyOne Children’s Hospital Kids Run during the 3rd weekend in October.

 Terms & Conditions

 Rules & Regulations The following items are not permitted in the IMT DMM: dogs on leashes or other pets, skateboards, bicycles, rollerblades, baby joggers*, or any other types of vehicles. *However, the Saturday events are stroller-friendly, meaning an adult may run, jog or walk with a stroller or wheelchair.

 Participation Participating in a road race is a potentially hazardous activity.
 Athletes should be medically able and properly trained to participate in the IMT DMM.
 The athlete understands the risks associated with running this event, including, but not limited to, weather, traffic, course conditions and surfaces, falls, and contact with other runners, volunteers, or spectators.
 RRCA Guidelines for Safe Events.